raodevendrasingh/testimo/README.md

-# Remonial
+# Testimo

-Remonial is a testimonial collection platform that allows businesses to gather customer feedback effortlessly.
+Testimo is a testimonial collection platform that allows businesses to gather customer feedback effortlessly.
 Businesses can share unique testimonial links, and customers can submit reviews with ratings, optional details like name, image, and job title, helping businesses build trust and credibility.

 ---